purduerov/X9-PCB-12-to-5-Buck-Board/README.md

 # X9-PCB-Power-Conversion

-The 12V to 3.3V buck regulator board
+The 48V to 12V buck regulator board